multinet-app/multinet-rfcs/0014-eliminate-directories/README.md

 The process detailed therein would largely be reproduced as-is, with the following changes to procedure:

-1. While RFCs would still begin life in a dedicated `drafts/` folder, once accepted they will simply be copied to the top-level.
+1. RFCs would begin life in their final resting place, in the top level directory of the repository.
-2. The top-level `template.md` file can be moved to `drafts/`.
-3. The folders `accepted/`, `final/`, `rejected/`, `superseded/`, and `withdrawn` would disappear. `draft/` would be retained for housing draft RFCs as detailed in point 1 above.
+2. The folders `accepted/`, `draft/`, `final/`, `rejected/`, `superseded/`, and `withdrawn` would disappear.
-4. All existing RFCs will gain a `Status` metadata field which will inherit the disappeared folder name under which they used to live.
+3. All existing RFCs will gain a `Status` metadata field which will inherit the disappeared folder name under which they used to live.
-5. The RFC template will gain a metadata field `Status`, set to `draft` by default, but that must be updated prior to acceptance to the appropriate status.
+4. The RFC template will gain a metadata field `Status`, set to `draft` by default, but that must be updated prior to acceptance to the appropriate status.